 by Laura Hilton

-Like everyone, I have been in lockdown for over two months now.
+Like everyone, I have been in lockdown for many months now.
 Because I live on Whidbey Island though, mine is a very beautiful bunker.
 With so much stunning scenery and green space around, I really can’t complain.
 And yet…the cabin fever is real!
 Occasional trips to the grocery store are a sad substitute for any kind of social life (though grocery shopping in a small island community was often very social before the pandemic!).

 The Drive-In Opens!